soverenio/helm-charts-testing/README.md

 ### Data catalog

-The [data catalog](https://app.soveren.io/data-catalog/) shows those assets and flows in detail:
+The [data catalog](https://app.soveren.io/data-catalog/) provides detailed views of these assets and flows:

 Internal assets, i.e. the ones located inside the cluster: